ErlerPhilipp/dr2_logger/README.md

 1. Remarks:
     1. Disable any another running telemetry tools.
 This is necessary because data is sent only once from DR2 but removed from the port when a program reads a package.
 There can't be any guarantee that one progam receives all packages.
     1. Don't save, load or analyze your run while the race is running.
 Otherwise, data might get lost.
 Pausing the race is sufficient.
+    1. This will probably work with other racing games by Codemaster, for example Dirt Rally 1 and Dirt 4.
+Those games use the same datastructure for the UDP packages.
+However, I didn't test it.
+Other racing games with UDP output, such as Project Cars, will require trivial changes in this tool's networking code.

 ![dr2logger](img/dr2logger.png)
 You should see this amazing command-line window.